 What tools are used to build cabinet doors?

-Woodworkers will use either a shaper or router table, the right clamps, routers and a variety of sanders to build cabinet doors.
+Woodworkers will use a shaper or router table, the proper clamps, routers, and sanders to build cabinet doors.

 What tools are used to make cabinet boxes?

-For building cabinet boxes a table saw, miter saw and nail gun are typically used to frame the box of the cabinet.
+For building cabinet boxes, a table saw, miter saw, and nail gun is typically used to frame the box of the cabinet.

 What jigs are used to build cabinets?